italian dessert recipes

 * Sift flour and baking powder and add to egg mixture.

-* Drop the stiff batter by spoon.
+* Drop the stiff batter by spoon onto the iron.

-What is pizzelle maker?
+What is a pizzelle iron?

 Can I substitute anything for the butter?